Roasted Brussels Sprouts with Cranberries and Prosciutto

 Brussels sprouts roasted until golden tender, then tossed with sweet cranberries, crispy prosciutto, and fresh lemon zest.
-This easy side dish requires minimal prep and will surely be a favorite!

-It has plenty of flavor, color, and texture.
+Loaded with flavor, color, and texture.
 Plus the ingredients are simple and short: Brussels sprouts, prosciutto, garlic, thyme, cranberries, and lemon zest.

-The Brussels sprouts are first roasted and then topped with crispy salty and sweet prosciutto cranberry mixture.
+The Brussels sprouts are first roasted and then topped with a crispy salty and sweet prosciutto cranberry mixture.
 You get so much flavor in each bite!

 Of course, don’t wait until the holidays to make this dish, because it’s easy enough to put together during the weeknight.